souvikdey05/DiabeticRetinopathy/README.md

 # DiabeticRetinopathy

 # Info
-This branch is for Sprint-01
+This is the main branch

 # How to run the code